-David Fogel, M.D., Co-Founder and President of CHI Health Care
+David Fogel, M.D., Chief Medical & Wellness Strategist, Co-founder CHI Health Care

 Tracy Bowen, Executive Director, CHI Health Care

 Tracy is a seasoned nonprofit executive with a successful background building and managing partner coalitions.
 During her career leading and advising organizations, she has developed proven skills in coalition building, advocacy, government affairs, public relations, communications, strategic planning, human resources, board and organizational development, fundraising and financial management.
 Tracy is currently the Executive Director of CHI Health Care.
 She previously served as Executive Director for the Integrative Health Policy Consortium.
 Tracy’s passion to be engaged with health care transformation was sparked by her experiences during her first early career as an emergency medical technician and has been nurtured through her lifelong commitment to integrative and holistic health.
 Tracy has worked independently as a consultant and strategic advisor for numerous organizations, including Center for a New American Dream, Campaign for a Commercial Free Childhood, Sustainable Water Resources Roundtable, and Institute for Sustainable Infrastructure.
 Tracy served 12 years as Executive Director of the Alice Ferguson Foundation, growing the organization ten-fold and launching the highly successful multi-sector, cross-jurisdictional Trash Free Potomac Watershed Initiative through which she was able to get 5 state governors and 167 local and national legislators to work together on cleaning up the Potomac Watershed.
 She also initiated the development of the Potomac Watershed Study Center, an environmental education complex designed to meet the Living Building Challenge.
 Tracy began her tenure in Washington, D.C. working in electoral politics, fundraising and public relations with U.S. Senator Carl Levin, the Podesta Associates, and many national and local electoral campaigns.
 Tracy holds a B.A. in International Relations from Michigan State University’s James Madison College and a Nonprofit Management Certificate from Georgetown University.

 Margaret Chesney, Ph.D., Advisor, CHI Health Care; Professor of Medicine at UCSF